Anti-social behaviour (ASB) covers day to day incidents of crime, nuisance and disorder which can make people’s lives a misery.

 Requesting a review

-You can submit a Community Trigger request using one of these forms, if you have reported three times in the last six months separate, but related, anti-social incidents to agencies and the problem persists.
+You can submit a ASB Case Review request using one of these forms, if you have reported three times in the last six months separate, but related, anti-social incidents to agencies and the problem persists.

 Please include information about the three complaints you have made, including date, reference numbers, action promised and the outcome.